LLNL/axom/src/docs/sphinx/coding_guide/sec09_format.rst

 for developers with different text editor settings.

-Vertically alignment helps to show scope
+Vertical alignment helps to show scope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-9.8 When function arguments (in either a declaration or implementation) appear on multiple lines, the arguments **should** be aligned vertically for readability.
+9.8 When function arguments (in either a declaration or implementation) appear on multiple lines, the arguments **should** be vertically aligned for readability.

 9.9 All statements within a function body **should** be indented within the surrounding curly braces.

-9.10 All source lines in the same scope **should** be aligned vertically.
+9.10 All source lines in the same scope **should** be vertically aligned.
 Continuation of previous lines **may** be indented if it make the code easier to read.